shamshubham/Horizontal-scroll-slider/README.md

-# Horizontal Scroll Image Gallery
+# 📸 Horizontal Scroll Image Gallery

-This project features a horizontal scrollable image gallery with smooth scrolling controls.
-Users can navigate through the images using scroll wheel or by clicking navigation buttons.
+Welcome to the Horizontal Scroll Image Gallery project!
+This interactive gallery offers a smooth, horizontal scrolling experience for showcasing images.
+Navigate effortlessly through your collection with intuitive controls and enjoy a seamless viewing experience.

-## Table of Contents
+## 📚 Table of Contents

 - [Introduction](#introduction)
 - [Features](#features)